-Orthodontic treatment requires specific care to maintain healthy teeth and gums while wearing braces to prevent damage and produce ideal results.
-At Laguna Niguel Orthodontics, we want our patients to have the best outcome and improved dental health, therefore we take the time at each visit to monitor the patient’s home care status and educate them in how to improve for optimum oral health.
+It’s important to maintain healthy teeth and gums while wearing braces to prevent damage and produce ideal results.
+At Laguna Niguel Orthodontics, we want the best outcomes for our patients, which is why we take the time to educate you on how to improve your oral health.

-Brackets, bands, and wires are part of a system Dr. Majd uses to move the teeth with control and in a specific direction to achieve ideal results of perfect teeth and healthy bite.
-These little devices do a lot of hard work, but they’re not invincible.
+Dr. Majd uses brackets, bands, and wires as part of a system to move the teeth and achieve ideal results including perfect teeth and a healthy bite.
 It’s important to take care of all parts of your braces to ensure your treatment stays on track and is effective as possible.
 Practicing basic orthodontic care and following our recommendations will help keep your teeth and gums healthy why you’re wearing braces.

-You may experience some soreness or discomfort for the first few days after they get braces.
-This is normal and should subside within a few days after activation of your braces.
-The physical presence of braces or aligners/attachments can be irritating to the tender tissues inside the mouth for a few days until you get used to these new things!
+Some patients may experience some mild soreness or discomfort for the first few days after they get braces.
+This is normal and will subside within a few days after application of your braces.
+Braces, aligners, and attachments can be irritating to the tender tissues inside the mouth for a few days until you adjust to the changes.

 After adjustment visits, you may feel some soreness for a few days, especially when chewing.
 Inflammation is the body’s natural response to the teeth gradually being pushed into their correct positions.
 If you are experiencing any pain, an over-the-counter pain medication like Ibuprofen, Tylenol, or Advil should effectively relieve the pain.